SECTIONS AND PROGRAMS

 Planning staff also serve as liaisons to New Mexico's Metropolitan Planning Organizations (MPO) - and Regional Transportation Planning Organizations (RTPO).

 Section 112 of the Federal Highway Act of 1973 and subsequent federal transportation legislation require that Metropolitan Planning Organizations (MPOs) conduct comprehensive transportation planning for metropolitan areas with populations of 50,000 or more.

 - Mid Region (Albuquerque area)

 - In addition, the City of Sunland Park on the New Mexico/Texas/Mexico border is within the El Paso Metropolitan Planning Area.

-Regional Planning Organizations (RPO’s) are state-designated entities that orchestrate rural transportation planning
+Regional Transportation Planning Organizations (RTPOs) are state-designated entities that orchestrate rural transportation planning.

 - Mid-Region Rural Transportation Planning Organizations (MRRTPO)